conduktor/conduktor-docs/docs/platform/get-started/support/data-privacy.md

 Conduktor Console, installed on your infrastructure, stores its configuration either on your disk or in a provided database.
 It is not stored nor sent anywhere else.

-Console will contain some username & password used by itself to connect to the different technologies: Apache Kafka, Schema Registry etc.
+Console will contain some username & passwords used for connecting to the different technologies e.g. cluster credentials for connecting to the Kafka cluster, Schema Registry connection details...
+It will also store local admin passwords (hashed) that you create as part of the configuration setup.

 ### Data: not sent anywhere